 Selling After Rotation

 So you kept your cards and now they’ve rotated out.
 You shouldn’t try to sell them immediately.
 They are probably at their lowest price point now.
-In case you don’t need money now, you could wait some months to see if prices will rice.
-This can be especially true for cards bellowed at the kitchen table like Guardian Project or Smothering Tithe.
+In case you don’t need money now, you could wait some months to see if prices will rise.
+This can be especially true for cards beloved at the kitchen table like Guardian Project or Smothering Tithe.